bbc/peaks.js/README.md

   // Use an axis on the following waveforms: 'overview', 'zoomview'
   axisOnWaveforms: ['overview', 'zoomview'],

+  // Color for the axis labels in the overview waveform
+  overviewAxisLabelColor: '#aaa',

+  // Color for the axis gridlines in the overview waveform
+  overviewAxisGridlineColor: '#ccc',

   // Random colour per segment (overrides segmentColor)
   randomizeSegmentColor: true,